 The leadership and operation of ART depends upon dedicated volunteers and members, and there are many ways to get involved in the organization.

 We are continually accepting new volunteers and would love to hear your ideas about new and current activities.
-For inquiries or comments, please contact the director of the committee you are interested in below.
+For inquiries or comments, please complete out Volunteer Interest Form or contact the director of the committee you are interested in below.

 At its core, the mission of ART is to educate, promote, and advocate for the awareness and preservation of archival collections and the professionals who work with these collections.